vtech6/goml/README.md

 - Make sure you have a valid Go installation by running `go version`
 - Clone the repo
 - Run with `go run .`
-- The network should run for `100 steps` by default with a learning rate of `0.01`.
-You can tweak these parameters inside the `lib/network/run.go` file.
+- The network parameters can be tweaked inside the `lib/network/run.go` file.
+The dataset labels can be changed inside `lib/network/utils.go`.
+Neuron activation functions can be found under `lib/network/neuron.go` and the engine blocks can be found under `lib/network/model.go`.